slaser79/hitl-cli/README.md

 }
 ```

-**Why `uvx`?** Using `uvx --from hitl-cli` ensures the hook works in any environment with `uv` installed, automatically fetching the latest version from PyPI without requiring a separate installation step.

 **How it works:**
 - When Claude Code finishes responding, the hook executes
 - A prompt appears on your HITL mobile app
 - You can review what Claude did and provide feedback
 - Your response is fed back to Claude as new instructions
-- This creates an interactive review-and-continue workflow
+- This creates an interactive review-and-continue workflow for continuos operation with claude code

 For more details on hooks, see the [Claude Code hooks documentation](https://docs.claude.com/en/docs/claude-code/hooks).